stanxaf/eco-design-system-2/REGISTRY_INTEGRATION.md

 ## 🔧 Advanced Installation (Registry CLI)

+> **⚠️ Note:** The registry CLI approach currently has compatibility issues with this registry format.
+If you encounter errors, use the **Quick Start (Manual Installation)** approach above instead.

 If you prefer to use the registry CLI approach, follow these steps:

 ### Prerequisites